 Let’s Unveil The Secret To Increasing Your Income With Amazon.
 First, You're Gonna Want To Find Your Niche and then, Search Engine Optimize Your Pages For The Products You're Gonna Sell.

-Let’s say you're gonna focus on toasters.
+For Example: Let’s say you're gonna focus on toasters.
 Then You Need To S.E.O.
 Your Page To Bring Traffic To Your Website.

 You Want To Focus On The Big Ticket Items For Your Main Commission; because 4% of $100 is much better than 4% of $10; so at least some of the items you're going to market, need to be Big Ticket Items.
 Don’t be afraid to include thousand dollar items as well!